pinobatch/numism/docs/gb_coins.md

 following `halt` will be read twice: as two instructions or as an opcode and its operand.

-NO$GMB and VBA-M behave the same way as Game Boy.
+Because all emulators tested so far behave the same way as Game Boy, stage 1 does not test it.
+Stage 2 may test it so that later tests relying on more precise timing can cover `di halt`.

 Instruction timing
 ------------------